What is NLP?

 We are also accredited by ANLP, the leading UK NLP body and by The Professional Guild of NLP.

-We’re very pleased that the Institute of Leadership and Management has certified us as a recognised provider for our NLP Practitioner course.
-The ILM is the UK’s largest leadership and management awarding body – and gives another quality mark of assurance to our training.
+We’re very pleased that the International Coaching Federation has certified us as an accredited provider for our NLP Practitioner course.
+The ICF is the Worlds largest coaching membership and accreditation body – this gives another quality mark of assurance to our training.

 Some NLP trainers certify people in one week: why is your NLP Practitioner course longer?